there is a lot you can do to enjoy your rides more…

 How much comfort can you gain from the saddle?

-In short answer: A lot, but not necessary in terms of vibrations dampening.
+In short answer: A lot, but not necessarily in terms of vibrations dampening.

-How much comfort can we gain from well-engineered frame?
+How much comfort can we gain from a well-engineered frame?

 In short answer: a lot!

 For now, I had only two bikes tested (my steel Jamis Renegade and a carbon GT Grade) but based on this small sample I can already tell you that a good steel made frame can so much vibration dampening that even the newest and latest advances in carbon technology have a hard time catching up.
 Still, I have to say that the flexing seatstays of the new GT Grade is a technological marvel.
 It gives so much compliance that you simply do not need to add anything like a flexing seatpost or a big tire to stay seated and enjoy the comfortable ride no matter the surface.
 So yes, a frame matters and I am looking forward to testing more bikes with frames designed to improve comfort (like a Topstone Carbon bike).